duggabe/gr-control/README.md

 #### Raspberry Pi relay module

+The Raspberry Pi computer is equipped with an add-on relay board.
+Wire jumpers are added from GPIO 17 to relay channel 1 (for the antenna) and from GPIO 27 to relay channel 2 (for the power amplifier).

 1. Open a terminal window on the Raspberry Pi.
-2. Go to the folder where `relay_sequencer.py` is stored.
+2. Download the `relay_sequencer.py` program.
+3. Edit the program as follows:
+    - change the `_SUB_ADDR` (on line 21) to the IP of the computer where `xmt_rcv_switch.py` will run.
+    - change the `_PUB_ADDR` (on line 29) to the IP of the Raspberry Pi.
-3. Execute `relay_sequencer.py`.
+4. Execute `relay_sequencer.py`.
 ```
-python3 -u `relay_sequencer.py`
+python3 -u relay_sequencer.py
 ```
-4. The program displays the PUB and SUB socket addresses.
+5. The program displays the PUB and SUB socket addresses on the terminal.
 There is no user interface.

 ### Receiver